Celestialis1/config/README.md

-# CapyKing10
+# Celestialis Config

-This is a simple website showcasing the CapyKing10 community.
+This is a simple website showcasing the Celestialis config website.

 ## Description

-This website displays information about CapyKing10 and provides buttons to join their Discord server.
+This website displays information about Celestialis and provides buttons to there socials.

 ## Features